PlasmaPy/PlasmaPy/docs/install.rst

    conda activate plasmapy

-Once the environment is activated, then you may move on to the next step of installing PlasmaPy.
+Once the environment is activated, then you may install the most recent release of PlasmaPy by running ``pip install plasmapy`` or build PlasmaPy from source code by running ``python setup.py install`` in the top level directory of the repository.

-.. _installation: